 Buyer’s Default.
 Buyer breaches any provision of this Contract and such breach is not cured within five (5) business days (unless a different time period is provided under this Agreement) after written notice to Buyer.

 Contentious Buyer.
-Buyer’s conduct (or the conduct of Buyer’s agent) results in a contentious or difficult relationship with Seller, in Seller’s sole discretion.
-Factors indicating a contentious or difficult relationship may include, but are not limited to excessive requests for Change Orders, harassment or belittling of Seller or any of Seller’s agents or employees, derogatory statements to Seller or any of Seller’s agents or employees, threats of any nature directed to Seller or any of Seller’s agents or employees.
+Buyer’s conduct (or the conduct of Buyer’s representative) results in a contentious or difficult relationship with Seller, in Seller’s sole discretion.
+Factors indicating a contentious or difficult relationship may include, but are not limited to excessive requests for Change Orders, harassment or belittling of Seller or any of Seller’s representatives or employees, derogatory statements to Seller or any of Seller’s representatives or employees, threats of any nature directed to Seller or any of Seller’s representatives or employees.

 Release of Earnest Money and Construction Deposit.
 Upon any termination of this Contract by Seller, neither Buyer nor Seller will have any further obligations under this Contract to close this transaction, and Seller may sell the Property to a third party.
 If Seller terminates this Contract pursuant to Section 13.3.1 (approvals), Section 13.3.2 (delay), or Section 13.3.3 (title), or If Seller terminates this Contract pursuant to Section 13.3.4 (destruction) then Escrow Agent will promptly disburse the Earnest Money Deposit to Buyer and Seller will return the Construction Deposit to Buyer.
 For the foregoing, in the event of any other termination by Seller, Seller may retain the Construction Deposit and Escrow Agent will promptly disburse the Earnest Money Deposit to Seller.